takuya/php-GenetatorArrayAccess/README.md

 );// <= All Cached in NEW.
 ```

-If generator is API call , It can spend a lot of time. so login caching time inevitable.
+If generator is API call, It can spend a lot of time, caching time inevitable.

 `iterator_to_array()` function has same problem.